OnTopicCMS/OnTopic-Data-Transfer/README.md

 - `IncludeExternalReferences`: Enables relationships to be exported, even if the topics they point to fall outside the scope of the current export.
 - `IncludeNestedTopics`: Includes nested topic as part of the export.
-- `IncludeChildTopics`: Recursively includes _all_ child topicsï¿½including nested topicsï¿½as part of the export.
+- `IncludeChildTopics`: Recursively includes _all_ child topics—including nested topics—as part of the export.
 Implies `IncludeNestedTopics`.

 ### Import Options
 Optionally, the `Topic.Import()` extension method will accept an [`ImportOptions`](OnTopic.Data.Transfer/Interchange/ImportOptions.cs) object as argument in order to fine-tune the business logic for the import.
 Most notably, this includes a `Strategy` property for setting the [`ImportStrategy`](OnTopic.Data.Transfer/Interchange/ImportStrategy.cs) enum, which includes the following options: